×

 Expert Hip Specialists in Wake County

-The hip specialists at Raleigh Orthopaedic include Dr. Albright, Dr. Barker, Dr. Chiavetta, Dr. Eskildsen, Dr. Evan James, Dr. McNabb, Dr. Vaughn, Dr. Watters, and Dr. Wyker, who are trained to diagnose causes of hip pain and treat minor injuries, as well as perform total joint replacement.
+The hip specialists at Raleigh Orthopaedic include Dr. Albright, Dr. Barker, Dr. Chiavetta, Dr. Eskildsen, Dr. James, Dr. McNabb, Dr. Quinlan, Dr. Vaughn, Dr. Watters, and Dr. Wyker, who are trained to diagnose causes of hip pain and treat minor injuries, as well as perform total joint replacement procedures in Wake County.

-While the hip may be the most flexible, free-moving joint in the body, chronic or acute hip pain can make your life miserable.
-Since so many things can cause hip pain, prompt treatment is recommended.
-Our hip specialists are available at all of our clinics in Wake County, NC.
+While the hip may be the most flexible, free-moving joint in the body, chronic or acute hip pain can make your life miserable, causing daily activities to become more difficult.
+Since many factors can lead to hip pain, prompt treatment is essential for your orthopedic well-being.
+Our hip specialists are available at all of our clinics in Wake County, NC and are ready to serve you.

 Types of Hip Pain

 Hip pain can present in several ways.
 For some, it might be a dull ache that intensifies with movement or pressure.
-Maybe you feel more intense discomfort when you lie on your side.
-In general, though, hip pain is categorized into three different types.
+In other cases, pain and discomfort may be most intense when you lie on your side.
+In general, though, hip pain is categorized into three different types, each caused by different factors.

-This pain normally feels more deeply rooted than hip flexor pain.
-It will mostly occur on the inside of your hip or groin region.
+This type of hip pain normally feels more deeply rooted than hip flexor pain.
+Hip joint pain will mostly occur on the inside of your hip or groin region.
 This pain is normally rooted in an injury or deterioration of the hip labrum, which is a band of cartilage-like tissue that lines the outer part of the hip socket.

 Certain nerves that travel through the body can cause pain in the hip despite being located in a different part of the body.
 These cases of referred pain can be caused by several factors, such as lower back pain, pinched nerves, herniated discs, diabetes, and cancer.